-In this section, we’ve put together a fantastic range of easy (and delicious!) recipes that are ALL compatible with the anti-Candida diet.
+In this section, we’ve put together a fantastic range of easy (and delicious!) recipes that are ALL compatible with your candida cleanse.

 It’s the most important meal of the day, so it should be good!
 A wholesome breakfast should comprise of healthy fats, protein and vegetables – such as this Avocado Baked Eggs with Vegetable Hash.
 These nutrients are essential for supporting hormonal signalling and improving your energy and mood.

 When you wake up in the morning, your cortisol levels should be at their highest.
 Cortisol is a stress hormone – but it’s necessary for waking you up and keeping you alert.
 Eating on a regular schedule is important for keeping cortisol levels consistent and supporting early-morning energy levels.